 All studio and Humanities and Sciences transfer credit must be finalized by the end of a student's first term at ArtCenter.
 If a student attends another college after enrolling at ArtCenter, those classes will not be eligible for transfer.
 Degree-seeking students cannot use ArtCenter at Night courses to meet their degree requirements after enrollment.

 Studio art credit is awarded based on a combination of portfolio work and prior college credit.
 It is never awarded solely on a listing of courses on a transcript.
-The Admissions Committee will determine whether similar content was covered in a comparable class based on the portfolio work.
-Portfolios are evaluated for studio credit at the time of admission.
+The Admissions Committee will determine whether

 A transfer student's program will be shortened only if one or more semesters of studio art transfer credit is awarded.

 Forty-five credits of Humanities and Sciences (H&S) are required for graduation.
 All classes can be taken here, or some credits may be transferred.
 A number of required liberal arts and sciences courses can be taken only at ArtCenter.
 These vary by major.